Magnetism in Gemstones

 & Rosolite (Pink Graph Point)

 Rosolite: This variety of pink Grossular is also sometimes referred to as "Raspberry" Garnet.
 The pink graph point above nestled among the Hessonites is Rosolite.
 The bright pink color of this Garnet is due to a small amount of manganese (Mn3+).
-We can speculate that the manganese in pink Grossluars may have originally been divalent (Mn2+), and similar to pink/red Tourmaline, over geologic time the Mn2+ may alter to trivalent manganese (Mn3+) by natural gamma irradiation during radioactive decay of some adjacent chemical element.
+We can speculate that the manganese in pink Grossluars may have originally been divalent (Mn2+), and similar to pink/red Tourmaline, over geologic time the Mn2+ may alter to trivalent manganese (Mn3+) by natural gamma irradiation during radioactive decay of an adjacent chemical element.
 Pink fluorescence under blue laser light is probably due to chromium.
-Iron ions that induce magnetic attraction in Rosolite are cryptic.
+Iron ions that induce magnetic attraction in Rosolite are cryptic (don't contribute to color).

 Pink Grossulars are primarily mined in the Sierra de Cruces mountains, Mexico, but some are also found in Quebec, Canada.
 Crystals are usually too small to facet into gems, and transparent gems are extremely rare.
 Rough crystals are most often translucent to opaque, and often grow over a dark titanium-rich core.
 Some sources describe the dark core as Andradite Garnet, but a 2017 analysis by GIA shows the core contains approximately 10% Andradite, 23% Morimotoite, 4% Schorlomite, 3% Pyrope, and the remaining 60% mostly Grossular.